russelltheprogrammer/tax-projection-individual-docs/README.md

 - Contact: Links to Russell's contact information.
 Send him a message!
 - Info: General information & disclosure about the web application
 - Login: Create an account to login and save clients.
 Once logged in the Profile Button will appear which contains the following.
-  - Profile: Gives user information and a list of all of the user's saved clients with name and Id.
-This is helpful if a user forgets a client's name or Id and needs to use the other login functions.
+  - Profile: Gives user information and a list of all of the user's saved clients with name and id.
+This is helpful if a user forgets a client's name or id and needs to use the other login functions.
-  - Save: Save clients for use in the future.
+  - Save: Save clients for future use.
   - Load: Load clients.
   - Delete: Delete clients.
   - Logout: Sign out.

 #### Client Title Box

 Input the NAME and ID of the intended client.
 This is needed to be able to save a client.
+Once saved, this is the NAME and ID of a client that will show up in the Profile and how the client will be loaded or deleted in the future.

 #### Tax Assumptions

-This section is where one must choose the specific tax assumptions that are used to calculate the specific tax.
+This section is where one must choose the specific tax assumptions that are used to calculate the tax.

 - Quarter: There are 4 quarters.
 Choose the respective quarter that is applicable.
 IRS quarters are from the following dates, Quarter 1 (1/1 to 3/31), Quarter 2 (4/1 - 5/30), Quarter 3 (6/1 - 8/31), and Quarter 4 (9/1 - 12/31).
+Most states have the same quarters but some states have different percentages of tax that must be paid per quarter.
 - Filing Status: There are 4 options, Single, MFJ (Married Filing Joint), MFS (Married Filing Separate), HOH (Head Of Household)
 - Standard/Itemized: Standard Deduction is the default deduction while Itemized Deduction is an aggregate of multiple expenses which are limited according to specific thresholds and limitations.
 Some of them are medical expenses, charitable contributions, SALT (State And Local Taxes), interest expense including mortgage interest expense, and others.
 - Dependents: Number of dependents that the taxpayer has.
 This includes children, certain relatives, and others.